CortexIATest/CTXExcel/README.md

 # CTXExcel
-Cortex Subtasks which interact with Microsoft Excel.
-The main benefit of the CTXExcel module is it does not require Microsoft Excel installed on the Cortex application server.
+Cortex Subtasks which interact with Microsoft Excel without requiring Microsoft Excel to be installed on the Cortex application server.

+The module allows users to perform the following functionality:
+* Add Conditional Formatting
+* Create Pivot Charts
+* Create Pivot Tables
+* Create Workbook
+* Create Worksheet
+* Insert Headers
+* Insert Rows
+* Set Cell
+* Set Cell Where

 ## Table of Contents